Yurik72/ESPHap/README.md

 3. Implement callback and notify functions

-Every callback has the same signature and parameters
+Every callback has the following parameters
  - characteristic
  - value
  - context (callback parameters)

-This function is called when accessories state is changed from the Apple.
-You can manage your devices there, based on the value.
-Please check which type (bool, int, float ) must be used for different characteristic
+This callback function is invoked when the accessorie's state is changed from within the Apple Home app.
+Based on the returned values, you may manage your device accordingly.
+Please check which type (bool, int, float) must be used for the different characteristics
 ```c
 void led_callback(homekit_characteristic_t *ch, homekit_value_t value, void *context) {
     Serial.println("led_callback");
     digitalWrite(led_gpio, value.bool_value?HIGH:LOW);
 }
 ```
-optionally implement notify function, which is neccessary to inform Apple about device state changes.
-This is must for accessories like termostat, for instance for the LightBulb we can notify about power state On/Off, which is bool value true/false
+Optionally, you may also implement notify functions which are used to inform the Apple Home app about device state changes.
+This is must for accessories like thermostat and for a lightbulb we could notify the app about power state (on/off, represented in the bool value true/false).

+To retrieve characteristic, the API function ``homekit_service_characteristic_by_type`` should be used.
+First parameter is pointer to the hapservice (from the setup), second is characteristic type.

 ```c
 void notify_hap(){
 homekit_characteristic_t * ch= homekit_service_characteristic_by_type(hapservice, HOMEKIT_CHARACTERISTIC_ON);
  HAP_NOTIFY_CHANGES(bool, ch, <new bool value>, 0)
  }
  ```
-To retrieve characteristic, the API function ``homekit_service_characteristic_by_type`` should be used.
-First parameter is pointer to the hapservice (from the setup), second is characteristic type.

 4. Main loop function